Meet the Staff

 Dr. Canelli is an Anesthesiologist and Critical Care physician at Boston Medical Center.
 He was chief resident in anesthesiology at University of Massachusetts and completed a critical care fellowship at Beth Israel Deaconess Medical Center in Boston.

 Dr. Canelli was named Clinical Director for Simulation for Anesthesiology at Boston Medical Center in 2015.
 Since then, he has developed a simulation-based Anesthesia curriculum for the residency program including a bi-annual Objective Structured Clinical Examination.
 In addition, he has worked with his surgical and nursing counterparts to develop interprofessional simulation programs including the Perioperative Team Training Simulation Curriculum and the Emergency Airway Response Team Training Simulation Curriculum.
-These programs have earned him the Teacher of the Year Award given by anesthesia residents to most outstanding faculty in both of his first two years at BMC.
+These programs have earned him the Teacher of the Year Award given by anesthesia residents to most outstanding faculty.

 Associate Clinical Director of Obstetrics and Gynecology